planetrobbie/www.yet.org/content/posts/2014-09-18-nsxv-troubleshooting.md

 `++netstack=vxlan` instruct the ESXi host to use the VXLAN TCP/IP stack.
 `-d` set Don’t Fragment bit on IPv4 packet
 `-s 1572` set packet size to 1572 to check if MTU is correctly setup up to 1600
-`-II` VXLAN vmkernel interface name
+`-I` VXLAN vmkernel interface name
 `1.2.3.4` Destination ESXi host IP Address

 If the ping fails, launch another one without the don't fragment/size argument set